obs1dium/FocusBracket/README.md

 ## Usage ##
 * Put your camera into manual mode and set up your shot.
 Auto review should be disabled.
 * Start the app and follow the on-screen instructions.
-* Help/Trash button exits the app.
+* Help/Trash or menu button exits the app.

 Only tested on the A5100 w/ kit lens.